Hollingdean

 Hollingdean is a district in the city of Brighton & Hove.
 The Ward is called Hollingdean and Stanmer with a population of 15,681 at the 2011 Census.
+By the time of the local authority elections in May 2023 the Ward boundary had been changed and it is now called Hollingdean and Fiveways.
+After the boundary change, the new Ward had an electorate of 10,977.
 Hollingdean is in effect the older part of Hollingbury.
 It is bounded by Ditchling Road to the west, the Round Hill area to the south, and Lewes Road and Moulsecoomb to the east.
 It is a mainly residential area, with many council houses to the east and low-rise flats in the central part, with late 19th and early 20th-century terraced houses towards Fiveways, and some railway land, light industry, and warehousing.